What is Unsafe Driving?

-Many drivers who received traffic tickets in NJ may have heard of something called “Unsafe Driving” or “Unsafe Operation.”
+Many drivers who receive traffic tickets in NJ may have heard of something called “Unsafe Driving” or “Unsafe Operation.”
 If you decide to go to court to fight your ticket, this will likely be a plea bargain that the prosecutor offers to you.

 Simply put, this is a 0-point plea bargain.
 If you were accused of speeding, careless driving, or any other moving violation that carries points, this may be a good option for you.

 However, the plea bargain carries with it a $250 surcharge on top of the fine for the original violation, plus court costs.
 Many people are hesitant to pay this surcharge.
-However, by paying this surcharge now, you may save much more money in the long run on your car insurance.
+However, by paying this surcharge now, you may save more money in the long run on your car insurance.

 Should you take this plea bargain?

 Whether or not you should take this plea bargain, or even if it is available to you, may depend on several factors such as: the nature of the original offense, how many tickets you received, and your driving history.